stefan6419846/guess_language/README.rst

 This is basically my branch of `guess-language
 <http://code.google.com/p/guess-language>`_, ported to Python 3
 and optimized for my own needs.
-Speed has been much improved.